Eye Movement Desensitization & Reprocessing (EMDR) Therapy

 _______________________________________________________________________________________________________________________________________

 Alongside my integrative psychotherapeutic approach I offer EMDR, an evidence-based therapy that can be particularly effective in working with trauma and other emotional difficulties.
 In my years of practice I have seen how past experiences, whether obvious or more subtle, can continue to shape how we feel about ourselves and thus seriously impact our lives.
-At times, these experiences can leave us feeling stuck, overwhelmed and held back.
+These experiences can leave us feeling stuck, overwhelmed and held back.
 EMDR offers a way of working that can help the mind to process these experiences so they no longer carry the same emotional charge.

 What is EMDR?